WeiDaii/SDGNN/README.md

 We have debugged the SDGNN model with linear GCN and GNN, so there are no deletions of GCN and GNN.

-Finally, this is the core code of SDGNN, and the rest of the code will be uploaded after employment.
+Finally, this represents the core implementation of SDGNN, while the remaining code will be gradually uploaded upon acceptance.

 # Coming Soon